 All candidates need to provide confirmation of i) observational skills ii) artistic, conceptual and creative thinking and iii) analyses of colour, form and space.

-The module introduces the student to the ‘design project’ and how to interpret and analyse a brief.
-The project will investigate spatial concepts, and will examine various types of spatial enclosure, scale and function.
+This module introduces the student to the 'design project' and how to interpret and analyse a brief.
+The project will investigate spatial concepts, and will examine various types of spatial enclose, scale and function.